Not applicable for this jurisdiction.

 - Monetary fine

-The remedies for infringement of rights in a semiconductor product are the same as those available for copyright infringement.
-See above remedies for Infringement section under Copyright.
+The remedies for infringement of rights in a semiconductor product and the principle of exhaustion are similar to those applicable to copyright infringement.

 Criminal remedies for infringement of mask works include: imprisonment and monetary fine.